 - Populating Tables With the Data

-After MySQL server has been installed (we are using 5.7.17 version for this series), we will start MySQL Workbench, which will be our tool for creating tables.
-When you open Workbench, click on existing connection, add a password and you will be redirected to the database view.
-Return on a home screen and click on Models icon.
+After the MySQL server has been installed (we are using 5.7.17 version for this series), we will start the MySQL Workbench, which will be our tool for creating tables.
+When you open the Workbench, click on the existing connection, add a password and you will be redirected to the database view.
+Go back on a home screen and click on the Models icon.

-By clicking on plus button, next to Models text, we will enter into model view which will allow us to create our new schema.
+By clicking on the plus button, next to the Models text, we will enter into the model view which will allow us to create our new schema.

 We will create two tables.
 Click on the icon for the table and then click again on the work ground.
 Repeat this step one more time to create another table.
-After, click twice on the first table so we could create columns and name our table.
-You will have something like this.
+After, click twice on the first table so we could create columns and give a name to the table.